 Instead, they provide custom charts and other investing tools to help members analyze trades and performance so that they can make their own educated choices about what to invest in.

 They’ll allow you to access your investment account via multiple types of devices for easy and convenient investing, and they also keep members aware of the latest investing information with live news streaming information.
 Click here to learn more about Ally Invest.

 Betterment is another company that offers stock investment accounts.
 One of the cool things about Betterment is that they charge zero for transaction fees and trade fees.
 They are a little different than Ally Invest in that they will actually give you investment advice based on your risk tolerance and how long you have to invest.

 They do charge an annual fee, but it’s a super affordable annual fee (0.35% on accounts with balances below $10,000) that is a benefit for clients who make a recurring account deposit each month of at least $100.
 Click here to get up to 6 months free with Betterment.

 Motif can also be a great option for beginner investors.
 There is no account minimum at Motif for investing in individual stocks or EFTs, but in order to start investing in a motif (a basket of up to thirty stocks or EFTs) you’ll need a minimum balance of just $300.

 Unlike traditional investment accounts where you have to pay a fee per stock that you purchase, Motif allows you to create a fund with up to 30 stocks for just $9.95.
 That is almost a $300 savings compared to if you were planning on buying individual stocks.
-Get up to $150 for signing up for Motif through this link.
+Get up to $150 for signing up for Motif.